Lori Nelson: Relationships

 In the early 1950s, Nelson dated actor Tab Hunter.
 The relationship was fodder for gossip columnists at the time, and there was speculation that the two would marry.
 In his 2005 autobiography Tab Hunter Confidential: The Making of a Movie Star, Hunter admitted he considered marrying Nelson but was struggling to come to terms with his true sexuality.
 While Hunter was dating Nelson, he was secretly involved with figure skater Ronald Robertson.
 Nelson and Hunter eventually stopped dating but remained friendly.
 Hunter later cast Nelson in two guest-starring roles on his sitcom The Tab Hunter Show.

 Marriages and children

 On December 10, 1960, Nelson married composer and singing group leader Johnny Mann in Los Angeles.
 The couple had two daughters, then divorced in April 1973.
 In April 1983, Nelson married police officer Joseph J. Reiner.

 Death

-Nelson died on August 23, 2020, at her home in Porter Ranch, Los Angeles.
-She was 87.
+Nelson died on August 23, 2020, at her home in Porter Ranch, Los Angeles at the age of 87.
 She suffered from Alzheimer's disease for several years before her death.